 Explore how camp helps kids develop these character traits

-How do you ensure your child develops good character?
-David Brooks has written extensively on the issue, in bestsellers like The Road to Character and The Second Mountain.
-He’s come to believe that character arises out of relationships we have with others.
-“If you want to inculcate character in [a child],” he writes, “teach them how to form commitments.
-Surrender to a community or a cause, make promises to other people, build a thick jungle of loving attachments, lose yourself in the daily act of serving others as they lose themselves in the daily acts of serving you.”
+Five years later, he admits his error.
+As he outlines in The Second Mountain, character “is not something you build sitting in a room thinking about the difference between right and wrong” but arises as a consequence of the relationships we have with others.
+“If you want to inculcate character in someone else,” Brooks writes, “teach them how to form commitments … commitments are the school of moral formation. … You surrender to a community or a cause, make promises to other people, build a thick jungle of loving attachments, lose yourself in the daily act of serving others as they lose themselves in the daily acts of serving you.”

-When camp professionals are asked to define camp, it's telling that they echo Brooks’ emphasis on community, connection, and service to others.
-“It kind of gives a general reset to your values, to what you feel is important,” says Johnny Wideman, executive director of Willowgrove Day Camp.
-It’s a window into a new way of seeing the world and our place within it.
-“I think it’s the most effective way of community building.
-[Campers] connect with [each other], empathetically and compassionately.
-And to do that outdoors, to build an appreciation and future caring and protecting the environment.
-I think that’s basically all of the building blocks we need to make our communities and the world better.”
+Community, attachments, serving others as they serve you—when camp professionals are asked to define camp, it’s telling that those are the kinds of things they talk about first.
+"You find yourself surrounded by this new kind of ethos," says Johnny Wideman, executive director of Willowgrove Day Camp.
+"It kind of gives a general reset to your values, to what you feel is important."
+He sees camp as a window into a new way of seeing the world and our place within it.
+"I think it's the most effective way of community building to actually connect with other people, empathetically and compassionately, and to do that outdoors, to build an appreciation and future of caring and protecting the environment.
+I think that’s basically all of the building blocks we need to make our communities and the world better."

-President of the International Camping Fellowship John Jorgenson agrees.
-“That’s really the point of growth that camp offers.
-It’s that transition stage where you really go from a me-centered experience to a we-centered experience: being able to read others, being able to understand the emotional needs of others, [learn] that emotional and social intelligence are the things that camp can give at a very critical time in most kids’ lives.”
+John Jorgenson , long-time camp director and president of the International Camping Fellowship, agrees.
+"That's really the point of growth that camp offers.
+It’s that transition stage where you really go from a mecentred experience to a we-centred experience: being able to read others, being able to understand the emotional needs of others, [learning] that emotional and social intelligence are the things that camp can give at a very critical time in most kids' lives."

 Below, find a summary discussion of each character trait, with links to pages that fully explore each, along with a list of camps that help kids' grow in that trait.